lbluitt/Casting-Agency/README.md

 Also, authentication and RBAC is required in order to make use of this application.
 For this first iteration on the implementation of this project, the project is available through a Backend API.

 ### Authentication
 This leverages authentication to [Auth0](https://auth0.com/).
 Roles and permissions are needed to make use of the app.
-The setup.sh file inclues pre-generated token for each available role to test the app.
+The setup.sh file inclues pre-generated JWT tokens for each available role to test the app.

 ### Roles
 #### Casting Assistant